 Sarah or Alison will call return your call and set up an initial assessment.

-Take a moment to read about the experience one of our parents had with us:
+Take a moment to read about the experiences two of our parents have shared with us:

 "I had contacted a number of professional services to assist me in helping my daughter.
 At the suggestion of my daughter's school a referral was made to bccs and it was then that I met one of their counsellors.
 After months of unanswered questions and "hitting brick walls" I finally had answers, structure and a profound understanding of how a small little girl's mind works.
 For me, there has been nothing so worrying as watching your child struggle and the bccs counsellor's help has enabled me to help her for which I will be forever grateful."